jippi/scm-engine/docs/configuration.md

       ```

 - `#!yaml lock_discussion` to prevent further discussions on the Merge Request.
-- `#!yaml reopen` to reopen the Merge Request.
-- `#!yaml unapprove` to approve the Merge Request.
 - `#!yaml unlock_discussion` to allow discussions on the Merge Request.
-- `#!yaml update_description` to update the Merge Request description
 - `#!yaml add_label` to add *an existing* label to the Merge Request

       *Additional fields:*